gbadev-org/tonc/content/asm.md

 </div>

-The `bx` instruction is what makes interworking between ARM and THUMB function possible.
+The `bx` instruction is what makes interworking between ARM and Thumb function possible.
 Interworking is good.
 Therefore, `bx` is good.

 </div>

 This concludes the primary section on ARM assembly.
 There are more things like different processor states, and data-swap (`swp`) and co-processor instructions, but those are rare.
 If you need more information, look them up in the proper reference guides.
 The next two subsections cover instruction speeds and what an instruction actually looks like in binary, i.e., what the processor actually processes.
 Neither section is necessary in the strictest sense, but still informative.
-If you do not want to be informed, move on to the next section: [the THUMB instruction set](asm.html#sec-thumb).
+If you do not want to be informed, move on to the next section: [the Thumb instruction set](asm.html#sec-thumb).

 ### Cycle counting {#ssec-misc-cycles}

 Since the whole reason for coding in asm is speed (well, that and space efficiency), it is important to know how fast each instruction is so that you can decide on which one to use where.
 The term ‘cycle’ actually has two different meanings: there is the <dfn>clock cycle</dfn>, which measures the amount of clock ticks, and there's <dfn>functional cycle</dfn> (for lack of a better word), which indicates the number of stages in an instruction.
 In an ideal world these two would be equal.
 However, this is the real world, where we have to deal with waitstates and buswidths, which make functional cycles cost multiple clock cycles.
 A <dfn>wait(state)</dfn> is the added cost for accessing memory; memory might just not be as fast as the CPU itself.
 Memory also as a fixed <dfn>buswidths</dfn>, indicating the maximum number of bits that can be sent in one cycle: if the data you want to transfer is larger than the memory bus can handle, it has to be cut up into smaller sections and put through, costing additional cycles.
 For example, ROM has a 16bit bus which is fine for transferring bytes or halfwords, but words are transferred as two halfwords, costing two functional cycles instead of just one.
-If you hadn't guessed already, this is why THUMB code is recommended for ROM/EWRAM code.
+If you hadn't guessed already, this is why Thumb code is recommended for ROM/EWRAM code.

 There are three types of functional cycles: the <dfn>non-sequential</dfn> (N), the <dfn>sequential</dfn> (S) and the <dfn>internal</dfn> (I) cycle.
 There is a fourth, the coprocessor cycle (C), but as the GBA doesn't have a coprocessor I'm leaving that one out.